CNN Tonight: As a transitional replacement for Lou Dobbs Tonight

-As a transitional program in 2014
+As a transitional program in 2014, Don Lemon Tonight

 On April 10, 2014, after the cancellation of Piers Morgan Live, CNN announced that it would begin to air CNN original series and documentaries in the 9:00 p.m.
 ET hour to replace Piers Morgan (as part of a larger push towards factual and reality content by new CNN head Jeff Zucker), and premiere the new program CNN Tonight at 10:00 p.m., which would feature "a live hour of the day’s biggest stories".
 The hour had most recently been used for sporadic broadcasts of the Anderson Cooper 360° spin-off AC360° Later, pilot episodes of The Don Lemon Show, and special coverage of the disappearance of Malaysia Airlines Flight 370 hosted by Don Lemon.

 CNN Tonight premiered on April 15, 2014, with Bill Weir anchoring from Boston to cover the one-year anniversary of the Boston Marathon bombing.
 It returned to CNN's studio the following night, with Weir presenting the program from the set formerly used by Piers Morgan Live (albeit using a store-bought office desk placed off to the side from its main desk and interview area).
 Don Lemon later became the permanent host of the hour, after which it evolved from a straight newscast to a personality-based program similar to CNN's other prime time shows.

-On May 14, 2021, Lemon announced during that night's episode that it would be "the last night that we'll be CNN Tonight with Don Lemon", and teased a major change to the program on May 17.
-The following day, amid speculation by viewers that he was leaving CNN, Lemon posted a video on social media to clarify the tease, announcing that CNN Tonight was being renamed Don Lemon Tonight beginning May 17.
-He apologized for the confusion, saying that he "didn't mean to set the internet on fire".
+On May 17, 2021, the hour was renamed Don Lemon Tonight.